 Subproperty of: E54 Dimension .P90 has value:E60 Number

-Scope note: This property establishes the relationship between an instance of E97 Monetary Amount and the amount of currency that it consists of.
+Scope note: This property establishes the relationship between an instance of E97 Monetary Amount and the amount of currency, an instance of E60 Number, that it consists of.

 Examples:

 Christies hammer price for “Vase with Fifteen Sunflowers” (E97) has amount 24,750,000 (E60).